How to find out if a tree has a tpo

 A Tree Preservation Order is a legal designation with the primary purpose of protecting trees and woodlands against inappropriate felling, pruning, or uprooting.
 TPOs are usually set by local planning authorities to safeguard trees that contribute to the local landscape’s amenity value or have ecological significance.

-See also How to draw the alphabet in bubble letters
+See also How to pronounce hyundai

 Once a tree is under a TPO, it becomes an offense to carry out any works on the tree without obtaining consent from the local authority.
 Even actions such as cutting off branches, uprooting, or damaging the tree’s roots necessitate permission, ensuring careful tree management and preservation.